Historical information

 Correspondence re Boer War Memorial Bendigo

-Boer War Memorial Bendigo Letters and photo from and to Mrs Wilson, eldest daughter of Mr Arthur T. Pattinson who was a model for the Boer War sculpture.
+Boer War Memorial Bendigo.
+Letters and photo from and to Mrs Wilson, eldest daughter of Mr Arthur T. Pattinson who was a model for the Boer War sculpture.

-10570.1b The original photo as sent by Mrs Wilson to Harold Curnow (Bendigo Historical Society) in 1962.
-The photo is mount on heavy brown cardboard and has an old catalogue number of "P680" inscribed on it.
+The original photo as sent by Mrs Wilson to Harold Curnow (Bendigo Historical Society) in 1962.
+The photo is mounted on heavy brown cardboard and has an old catalogue number of "P680" inscribed on it.
 The cardboard is torn and held together with sticky tape.
 On the front in italics is printed G.L.
 Massingham, Bendigo.

-10570.1e Handwritten letter 29/11/1962 from Mrs Wilson to Mr Curnow introducing herself as Mr Pattinson's eldest daughter and answering the letter he wrote to her father.
+Handwritten letter 29/11/1962 from Mrs Wilson to Mr Curnow introducing herself as Mr. Pattinson's eldest daughter and answering the letter he wrote to her father.
 She mentions the bad health of her parents.
 Arthur modelled for the statue at least two to three times per week in a studio on the top floor of a building in Bull St. He was the original model to the best of her knowledge.
 Another model possibly Mr P. Handmear may have sat as a model for renovations (*).
 The rifle was a light horse rifle issued to Pattinson as he was still serving in 1904.
 Arthur and Handmear were boys together and very close. * Note - the plaster model was repaired prior to casting in metal.

-10570.1f An obituary notice : 18/11/64 "On Nov 17 at Frankston, Emma, wife of the late A. T. Pattinson (Rusty), late of Bendigo.
+An obituary notice: 18/11/64 "On Nov.
+17 at Frankston, Emma, wife of the late A. T. Pattinson (Rusty), late of Bendigo.

-10570.1g Letter Nov 20th 1962 from Harold Curnow to Mr Arthur T. Pattinson, Kent St., Mornington, Vic.
-The Letter Below:
+Letter Nov.
+20th, 1962, from Harold Curnow to Mr Arthur T. Pattinson, Kent St., Mornington, Vic.

 "Dear Mr Pattinson,

-Last week your brother, Brit., whom I have known for many yers, supplied the Bendigo Advertiser with some interesting information regarding your role as the model for the late Jack Walker when he was making the statue for the Boer War Memorial here.
+Last week your brother, Brit., whom I have known for many years, supplied the Bendigo Advertiser with some interesting information regarding your role as the model for the late Jack Walker when he was making the statue for the Boer War Memorial here.

 Yesterday however, another claimant to the distinction of being the model was advanced in the Bendigo Advertiser by Mr Richard Marshall, of Moran Street, Bendigo who said that the soldier's model was Phillip Handmear.
 I understand that your brother has sent the newspaper cuttings on to you.
 When he called to see me yesterday, he suggested that I write to you for further particulars.